a-gavin/linux-home-router/README.md

 **WARNING:** It is strongly suggested to have non-networked access to the target router system (e.g. monitor and keyboard or serial).
 It's possible (even likely) you will lose network access to the machine in the process.

-Ansible steps should be performed on the machine which you intend to run Ansible on (not necessarily the target router machine, although that's possible too).
+Ansible install steps should be performed on the machine which you intend to run Ansible on (not necessarily the target router machine, although that's possible too).

-In my setup, I have have Ansible installed on my workstation where store my configuration and this repository.
-The target router machine has its WAN port on the same network, so I can access it.
-I use a separate, third machine to validate the target router machine's LAN.
-Depending on your `nftables` rules, you may have to stop `nftables` on the target router machine when re-provisioning the system (Ansible uses SSH and you will likely not want SSH enabled on your WAN interface).
+In my setup, I have have Ansible installed on my workstation where I store my configuration and this repository.
+The target router machine has its wired WAN port on the same network, so I can access it (connecting to the system using any active WiFi AP interfaces will fail during the Ansible playbook run).
+I use a separate, third machine to validate the target router machine's LAN to WAN connectivity.
+Depending on your `nftables` rules, you may have to stop `nftables` on the target router machine when re-provisioning the system (Ansible uses SSH and you will hopefully disable SSH on your WAN interface).

 ### Install Ansible